Introduction to PostgreSQL ALL

 Example #2

-Let’s consider the following example where we will get records from the cities table where the name of the city is not Pune, Mumbai, and New York.
+Let’s consider the following example where we will get records from the cities table where the city’s name is not Pune, Mumbai, and New York.

 Code: